 To apply for admission to the Education Specialist Program in School Psychology, complete the following three steps.

-- Complete the Graduate School's application form and pay the application fee.
+- Complete the Graduate School Application, which is available on the Graduate Studies and Research page and pay the application fee.
 The application fee is $50.
 Checks should be sent to the Graduate School at the address given below.
 Do NOT send your application to the Psychology Department.

 - Have your official GRE score report and two official transcripts of all undergraduate and graduate credits from each school previously attended sent directly to the Graduate School from the issuing institutions.
 The ETS Institution Code number to use to have your GRE scores reported to Central Washington University's Graduate School is 4044.